Pool safety

 Supervise

 Young children will need your full attention in and around water.
 This includes not being distracted by mobile phones, household activities or conversations.
 Any distraction is dangerous and puts young children at risk around water.
-No task is worth risking your child's life for,
+Below is a supervision guide only.
+If your child is not confident in the water, extra precautions and supervision strategies should be put into place.
+Minimum supervision considerations:

-Learn how to resuscitate
+Learn how to resuscitate (CPR)

 The knowledge and skills you learn may SAVE a LIFE.
 Remember, ANY attempt at CPR is better than no attempt.

-Our free online CPR training modules for parents developed in partnership with clinicians from the Sydney Children's Hospitals Network aim to teach the steps involved in CPR for a babies (aged less than 12 months) and children (aged over one year).
+Our free online CPR training modules for parents developed in partnership with clinicians from the Sydney Children's Hospitals Network aim to teach the steps involved in CPR for babies (aged less than 12 months) and children (aged over one year).
 The steps can also be used on an adult.

 See Cardiopulmonary Resuscitation (CPR) for children (under 12 months) and Cardiopulmonary Resuscitation (CPR) for children (over 12 months) for more information.